wp-plugins/slaptigooglepr/readme.txt

 = Are there any frequently asked questions? =

 None yet, [just ask](mailto:slap@slaptijack.com "Scott Hebert (Slaptijack)") or visit [my Projects page](http://slaptijack.com/projects/) for more information.

+== Changelog ==

+= 0.4.0 =
+* Do not perform lookups on posts and pages that haven't been published.
+This should speed up admin page loads when there are a lot of drafts listed.